apratimshaw/bert-base-uncased/README.md

 You can use the raw model for either masked language modeling or next sentence prediction, but it's mostly intended to be fine-tuned on a downstream task.
-See the [model hub](https://huggingface.co/models?filter=bert) to look for fine-tuned versions on a task that interests you.
+See the [model hub](https://huggingface.co/models?filter=bert) to look for fine-tuned versions of a task that interests you.

 Note that this model is primarily aimed at being fine-tuned on tasks that use the whole sentence (potentially masked) to make decisions, such as sequence classification, token classification or question answering.
 For tasks such as text